reigningforest/reigningforest/README.md

 ### Hi there

-- 🔭 I’m currently working on this portfolio
-- 🌱 I’m currently learning more about AI
+- Currently a Data Coordinator in the Department of Radiation Oncology and AI in Medicine lab at Brigham and Women's Hospital and Dana Farber
+- I have an interest in NLP for electronic health records (EHR)
-- ⚡ Fun fact: I just got into longboarding and I'm loving it!
+- Fun fact: I just got into longboarding and I'm loving it!

 <!--
 **to do list:
-- add highlights section
-- blurb on background/interests
 - finish updating other projects
 - add in google image scraper
-- add in workplace + job position
 -

 -->